 Pro Health

-Soya: correcting some common misconceptions about this nutritional powerhouse
+Soy: correcting some common misconceptions about this nutritional powerhouse

-But despite this increased visibility, there are a number of popular misconceptions about soya consumption.
+But despite this increased visibility, there are a number of popular misconceptions about soy consumption.
 From health worries to concerns around its environmental impact, let’s take a closer look at some common misunderstandings about this protein-packed pulse – and help set the record straight.

-Misconception 3: soya has a strange taste
+Misconception 3: soy has a strange taste

-Brands are continuously improving their soya-based recipes to ensure that the flavours are satisfying, and it’s now easier than ever to find soya-based products that are both delicious and nutritious.
+Brands are continuously improving their soya-based recipes to ensure that the flavors are satisfying, and it’s now easier than ever to find soya-based products that are both delicious and nutritious.
 Whether you’re looking for a soya-based milk or a veggie burger, there are options to suit all tastes, making plant-based eating even more enjoyable.5

-Misconception 4: soya causes hormone imbalances
+Misconception 4: soy causes hormone imbalances

 Tofu